HoTT/EPIT-2020/Coq-Playground/README.md

   - For [MacOS](https://github.com/HoTT/EPIT-2020/releases/download/v0.1/Macos.installer.zip)

-    Note: after copying the application to /Applications, you may have to right-click on it and "Open" it explicitly to bypass MacOS's safeguard about applications downloaded for the web.
+    Note: after copying the application to /Applications, you may have to right-click on it and "Open" it explicitly to bypass MacOS's safeguard about applications downloaded from the web.
   - For Linux distributions: a [snap](https://github.com/HoTT/EPIT-2020/releases/download/v0.1/Snap.package.zip) package is available.

 These packages come with an Integrated Development Environment, CoqIDE for short,